cmilando/WRI_network/README.md

   OR you can just do this for 1 N at a time.

   * Is it useful to know what the error is by station #?
 I think so.
 You can add the above as a discussion point.

+  * The other reason  you don't want to do joint is the choice of penalty function will be hugely sensitive. so this way you can give the user more choice

   * so solution is 1 N at a time, in parallel: Declaring all dummy variables as THREADPRIVATE seems to help. see [here](https://stackoverflow.com/questions/39196532/calling-subroutine-in-parallel-environment)